If you’re planning a trip to Macau, Calçada do Amparo is an underrated creative area worth checking out.

 What to see and buy:

-If interior design and decorating is your thing, Paper Scissors Rock has beautiful handmade woodcarvings, paintings, and much more, which are all sourced from African countries.
-This two-story shop has everything from creative light fittings and vases, and it also can provide gift-wrapping if you need it.
-Pick up something unique and special here to remember your trip to Macau By.
+If interior design and decorating is your thing, Paper Scissors Rock has beautiful handmade wood carvings, paintings, and much more, which are all sourced from Africa.
+This two-storey shop has everything from creative light fittings to intricate vases, and it also can provide gift-wrapping if you need it.
+Pick up something unique here to remember your trip to Macau.

 Paper Scissors Rock, Travessa de Chon Sau No. 5 Lai Hong R/c A +853 2835 8228, www.facebook.com/psr.kck

 Anyone who grew up in the 80’s will appreciate this shop.
-With walls of gumball machines, and so many different lollies and candy packets from around the world, this is a great place to keep the sugar rush going while touring around Macau for the day.
-They also make cute little gifts for kids, or for those who love to collect candy packets from different countries.
+With walls of gumball machines, and so many different lollies and candy packets from around the world, this is a great place to keep the sugar rush going while touring Macau for the day.
+They also make cute little gifts for those who love to collect bits and pieces from different countries.

 Originating from Porto in northern Portugal, this brand sells quality handmade soaps and luxury fragrances for both the home and body.
 It also sells a range of scented candles, drawer liners and great pre-packaged gift sets.
-While not traditionally a Macau gift, its products and the smells are a reminder of the Portuguese influence found all over this former colony.
+While it’s not traditionally a Macau gift, the products and the fragrances are a reminder of the Portuguese influence found all over this former colony.

 Need to do some souvenir shopping and looking for something different?
-T-O-W sells the coolest stationary, revamped toys, and gadgets from Kikkerland, and the store is just as interesting to look around, as are the items to buy.
+T-O-W sells the coolest stationary, revamped toys, and gadgets from Kikkerland, and the store is interesting to look around, whether you’re buying or not.